 Although the Student Health Center provides excellent outpatient care, all students are required to carry health insurance in the event of an accident or major illness.
-Montana Tech provides student health insurance through Blue Cross Blue Shield Insurance Company.
+Montana Tech provides student health insurance through Blue Cross Blue Shield Insurance Company, and complete information is available on the Blue Cross Blue Shield website.
 The Student Fee Assessment includes the Blue Cross Blue Shield Student Insurance.
-Students who have other health insurance coverage may drop the Blue Cross Blue Shield plan and fee by signing the waiver when accepting your bill online.
-Contact Student Life if you have questions about the health insurance.

 The Insurance Plan is designed to cover major medical expense including but not limited to hospitalizations, outpatient surgery, prescriptions, and emergency services.
 It does not cover vision or dental.

 Students may also choose to carry health insurance under a different company.
 If a student does not waive the Blue Cross Blue Shield of Montana student insurance, they will be charged for the student insurance plan.

 NOTE: Students in Distance Learning programs are not eligible for the student insurance.

 Blue Cross Blue Shield Resources